paralin/docker-nixos/README.md

 ```

-Then set the `options.nix` on the container:
+Then mount `options.nix` at the root of the container.

 ```yaml